matthiasGmayer/structural-independence-typst/presentation.typ

 == Inference

-We want to infer the structure of the graph given $PP$.
+We want to infer the structure of the graph given $PP$. \
-We assume independencies are structural
+#pause
+Realizability assumption: $PP$ is compatible with a graph and all inde-pendencies are characterized by $d$-separation.
+We say $PP$ is a perfect map.
 #pause

 #table(columns: 2, stroke: none, column-gutter: 1em)[